MichaelHoltonPrice/rsos_mcp_intro/README.md

 on Docker Hub in February, 2023.
 To continue with the analysis pipeline, SKIP TO the section "Common steps."
-(There is no need to run the remaining commands in this section, though you could certainly replicate the Docker image push if desired, replacing michaelholtonprice everywhere with your Docker username; you would first need to create a new repository named stulletal_mcp to receive the push using the Docker Hub website.)
+(There is no need to run the remaining commands in this section, though you could certainly replicate the Docker image push if desired with the next two commands, replacing michaelholtonprice everywhere with your Docker username; you would first need to create a new repository named stulletal_mcp to receive the push using the Docker Hub website.)

 We added a descriptive tag for the image, which had the ID df9237b5b72f, and pushed it to Michael Holton Price's Docker Hub repository (a new repository